 – production stage: creating the graphic assets and animation

-Being a full-stack design team, Tubik is usually involved in the process at pre-production stage which means that the creative flow starts from discussing a video script we get from the client.
+Being a full-stack design team, Tubik is usually involved in the process at pre-production stage which means that the creative flow starts with discussing a video script we get from the client.
 Obviously, the most effective scripts are the ones based on the preliminary market research learning what kind of promos are used by the competitors on the market.
 Another important factor of making the idea behind the video appealing is the definition of the target audience.
 To make the final promo attractive and interesting, designers need to know who are its potential viewers, their age, preferences, and goals.
 So, if this information is not provided by default in the project brief, designers have to be ready to ask for all the missing data while the clients would better consider all these aspects beforehand.

 Script and voice-over

 The scripts for the future videos come to us in different forms: some of them are really basic, containing preferred timing of the video, general description of the scenes and their sequence while the others present the documentation with the full scenario of the scenes and even the audio with its voice-over.
 Is that essential to present the audio before the graphics for the video start to be done?
 Well, it really helps.
-Having the ready-made voice over, motion designer can achieve the best synchronization of the footage with the sound right from the start of the production process.
+Having the ready-made voice-over, motion designer can achieve the best synchronization of the footage with the sound right from the start of the production process.